Lorti/manu.ninja/src/pages/2018-10-22-gatsby-and-buttercms/index.md

 thumbnail: /author.jpg
 ---

 Learn how to build a Gatsby blog using ButterCMS.
 Gatsby is a static site generator for web developers familar with React.
 ButterCMS is a headless CMS and blogging platform.
-The code examples in this article let you combine Gatsby and ButterCMS in just a few minutes.
+The code examples in this article let you combine Gatsby and ButterCMS in just a few minutes, no matter if you are a beginner or an expert in any of them.

 ## Setup

+When you create a ButterCMS account you'll be provided with an API token and an example blog post.
+You'll need both for this tutorial.

-This guide starts with an existing Gatsby site.
-If you have never used Gatsby you'll have to install the Gatsby CLI first.
+We'll start with an existing Gatsby site.
+If you have never used Gatsby before you'll have to install the Gatsby CLI first.

 ```bash
 npm install --global gatsby-cli